 One of the best pieces of parenting advice we ever received was to create a stockpile of diapers before the baby was born.
 The suggestion to pay attention to sales and get active using coupons to save money was invaluable plus I really enjoyed being able to ask my husband to go grab a box of diapers from the garage whenever we ran low rather than having to get dressed (gasp!) and head to the store.

 What I had difficulty with was figuring out how MANY diapers of each SIZE to buy.
-I did a bunch of Goggle searches, ready several blogs but what I found were personal stories and diaper counts based on particular brand pack sizes.
+I did a bunch of Goggle searches, read several blogs but what I found were personal stories and diaper counts based on particular brand pack sizes.
 I wanted a simple list that was easy to follow and was based on the average sized child so I could gauge accordingly.

 So after some effort and number crunching - drumroll - we present our handy infographic to create your diaper stockpile.

 Keep in mind that these #'s are based on the average sized baby/toddler.
 Boys tend to be larger than girls - (My son was average size at 4 months and then shot into the 90th percentile by 12 months).
 The biggest takeaway - don't move up to the next sized diaper too quickly.
-A larger diaper does not necessarily mean less leaks because it can mean more gaps.
+A larger diaper does not necessarily mean less leaks because it can also equal more gaps.

 Some Frequently Asked Questions...